RAD Consultancy logo Taming the Wild Child - helping parents make their child cooperate

 What is the role of the father?

-How long does the treatment take?
+How long does it take?

-How much does the treatment cost?
+How much does it cost?

 What about insurance?